What is Black Ombre Hair?

 Black to Blonde Ombre

 Black ombre hair ideas with coffee-dipped ends are coming your way!
+Complete the sun-kissed effect with added waves and texture.
 Wear this revitalizing black and blonde ombre hue, which is suitable for any occasion!

 Medium-Length Black to Bright Pink Ombre